Freddy Got Fingered: Plot

 Unemployed 28-year-old cartoonist Gordon "Gord" Brody leaves his parents' home in Portland, Oregon, to pursue his lifelong ambition of obtaining a contract for an animated television series.
 His parents, Jim and Julie, give him a Chrysler LeBaron which he drives to Los Angeles and starts work at a cheese sandwich factory to make money.
 Gord shows his drawings to Dave Davidson, the CEO of a major animation studio; Davidson commends the artwork but calls the concepts depicted, including a vigilante "X-Ray Cat", nonsensical.
 Disheartened, Gord quits his job and returns to his parents.

 Jim constantly insults and belittles Gord following his return, telling him to forget about being an animator and "get a job".
 When Gord pressures his friend Darren into skating on a wooden half-pipe he has built outside the Brody home, Darren falls and breaks his leg.
-At the hospital, Gord impersonates a doctor, delivers a baby, and meets an attractive nurse named Betty.
-Betty uses a wheelchair, has a penchant for fellatio, and wants to create a rocket-powered wheelchair.
-Gord lies to his father that he has got a job in the computer industry and goes out to a restaurant with Betty, pretending he is at work.
+At the hospital, Gord impersonates a doctor, delivers a baby, and meets an attractive nurse in a wheelchair named Betty.
+Gord visits Betty at her home, where she shows him the protoype rocket-powered wheelchair she is working on.
+Betty initiates a romantic encounter with Gord, and persuades him to beat her legs with a cane for masochistic pleasure.
+She offers to perform fellatio on him, but he declines and leaves, stating they're moving too fast.

-However, Jim sees him there and disparages Betty due to her disabilities.
+Gord lies to his father that he has got a job in the computer industry.
+While his father thinks he is at work, Gord takes Betty out to a restaurant.
+However, Jim encounters him at the restaurant and disparages Gord's deception and laziness along with Betty's disability.
 After a fight in the restaurant, Gord is arrested and Betty bails him out.
 Following her advice, Gord attempts to continue drawing; however, he gets into an argument with Jim, who then smashes Gord's half-pipe.
 Gord and his parents then go to a family therapy session, where Gord falsely accuses his father of fingering Gord's younger brother, Freddy.